ISE-FIZKarlsruhe/nfdi4culture/docs/index.md

 ## Information Graph

-The Information Graph (IG) is the general information about the consortium, based on the [LOD extension](https://github.com/digicademy/lod) for TYPO3 developed by the [Digital Academy in Mainz](https://www.adwmainz.de/digitalitaet/digitale-akademie.html).
+The Information Graph (IG) contains the general information about the consortium, based on the [LOD extension](https://github.com/digicademy/lod) for TYPO3 developed by the [Digital Academy in Mainz](https://www.adwmainz.de/digitalitaet/digitale-akademie.html).

 ## Research Data Graph